Course Name: Kings Crossing Golf Club

 Red 36 2417 34.5 114

-General Comments: There is no range at Kings Crossing, but there was a pretty nice putting green.
-Pace of play was fantastic when I played.
-The new owners have designed a new system of 4 holes, 9 holes, or 18 hole options.
+General Comments: There’s no range at Kings Crossing, but there is a small practice green near the 1st tee.
+Pace of play was average when I played.
+The new owners have designed a new system of 4 holes, 9 holes, or 18 hole options, which is commendable.